dmwm/dasgoclient/README.md

 ### Installation & Usage

-To compile the server you need a Go compiler, then perform the following:
+To compile the client you need a Go compiler, then perform the following:

 ```
 # one time operation, setup your GOPATH and download the following